 The Council will seek the repair and maintenance of towpath surfacing and waterway edging using appropriate materials and methods in conjunction with the Canal and River Trust.
-In particular repair and improvement of the southern section of towpath, currently in poor condition, will be sought.
+In particular repair and improvement of the southern section of towpath, currently in poor condition, will be sought, and the Council will work with Brereton and Ravenhill Parish Council which has obtained funding for this in its area.

 The ongoing repair and maintenance of boundary walls of brick and stone will be encouraged.
 For example, care and maintenance of brick and stone boundary walls using mortar to match (usually lime based) with careful pointing and reinstatement of capping materials where missing can extend the life of the wall many years into the future.
-Careful removal of vegetation growing in wall crevices and ivy overgrowth will reveal the attractiveness of the structure to view and avoid damage and loss of integrity from root growth.
+Careful removal of vegetation growing in wall crevices and ivy overgrowth will reveal the attractiveness of the structure to view and avoid damage and loss of integrity from root growth, facilitating proper maintenance.

 The Council will consider the preparation of design guidance of specific issues and offer other advice on request or via its website which can be sought prior to carrying out work.
 For example, regular painting of traditional timber windows in an appropriate colour helps protect from the weather and provides a far superior result to UPVC replacements in maintaining the historic value and appearance of the property and streetscene.
 The Council will review the Conservation Area boundary from time to time to ensure it is still workable and that it encompasses a definable cohesive are with a particular character.